Last Updated on

 The winner is the first person to get to 1,000.
 The first game we played Freddie won, and the second time we played he came second.
 So he was very happy!

-Overall Review of the FReNeTiC Board Game
+Overall Review of the FReNeTiC Game

-This is by far the best educational board game we have ever played.
+Frenetic game is by far the best educational board game we have ever played.

 It covers science, maths and English and more importantly is loads of fun for all the family.